On a tip from Pat, at seven thirty this evening, Alan and I pile into a pulmonia and tell the driver – “Dolphina’s por favor …”

 Seeing another crowd, we walk towards a tall rock by the ocean’s edge and watch a young man walking on top of a fence railing around the rock’s top.
 He holds a lit torch in one extended arm and gestures towards the moon.
 Waves crash below him in a narrow dark deep channel between the rock he stands on and another close by.
 His white T shirt stands out against a black night sky.

-An English speaking promoter jumps on a wall in front of us and introduces his friends – cliff divers traveling to Acapulco.
+An English speaking Mexican promoter jumps on a wall in front of us and introduces his friends – cliff divers traveling to Acapulco.

-The next time we see him he is wrapped in a towel on the street asking for donations from a busload of gringos.
+The next time we do see him he is wrapped in a towel on the street asking for donations from a busload of gringos.

 True to his word, our taxi driver is waiting for us.